Paris’s best-kept secrets revealed

 3. Paris Catacombs

 The Catacombs have a somewhat eerie past; built to support the construction of the city in the 18th century as stone quarries, they were later used to store dead bodies from overcrowded cemeteries.
 At 20 meters below ground, the ossuary is believed to contain the remains of up to six million Parisians.
-Definitely worth a visit if you like a bit of fear factor!
+Worth a visit if you like a bit of fear factor!

 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris